mdn/webextensions-examples/README.md

 ## Problems?

-If you encounter an issue:
-- post a query on the [add-ons discourse forum](https://discourse.mozilla.org/c/add-ons)
+If you encounter an issue, post a query on the [add-ons discourse forum](https://discourse.mozilla.org/c/add-ons).

 If you cannot resolve the issue, [file a bug](https://github.com/mdn/webextensions-examples/issues/new).